daniel10015/word-replacement/README.md

 # Word Replacement
-Substitute a phrase with another phrase (insert GIF example here)
+Substitute a phrase with another phrase
+(video example goes here)

 This repository contains source code, binaries (Windows x86-64AMD), and python scripts to automate some of the csv work.
 ## Table of Contents